Casandro/teletext_ng/tools/tvheadend/README.md

 ## blockpids.json

 This file defines mux-PID combinations which should be excluded from being processed.
 This is useful for removing broken teletext streams.

+## Contributing to the archive

+I regularly zip the resulting service dumps to [[https://archive.org/search?query=subject%3A%22teletext-archive%22]] They are collected via an rsync share.
+If you wish to contribute feel free to contact me, for example via issues.